meetbill/linux_tools/8_rm/README.md

 ### 使用
 rm -h
-Usage1: rmtrash.sh file1 [file2] [dir3] [....] delete the files or dirs,and mv them to the rmtrash recycle bin
-Usage2: rm         file1 [file2] [dir3] [....] delete the files or dirs,and mv them to the rmtrash recycle bin
+Usage: rm         file1 [file2] [dir3] [....] delete the files or dirs,and mv them to the rmtrash recycle bin
        rm is alias to rmtrash.sh.
 options:
 	-f  mv one or more files to the rmtrash recycle bin
 	-r  mv one or more files to the rmtrash recycle bin